S-doud/sddlog/README.md

 # sddlog

-a simple log library for Linux and Windows
+a simple log for Linux and Windows
 (learn from muduo)

 # features